 Tucked at the base of the Great Rift Valley escarpment, Lake Manyara National Park tempts travelers with its spectacular beauty.
 The park’s lush habitats isn’t only restricted to birdlife, but there are also abundant animals such as hippos, giraffes, elephants and buffaloes.

-Lake Manyara is known most for the tree climbing lions that spend most their time in branches of acacia trees that are about 6-7 meters above the ground.
+Lake Manyara is known most for the tree-climbing lions that spend most of their time in branches of acacia trees that are about 6-7 meters above the ground.

 This protected area is occupied by lush forests that are home to blue monkeys, troops of baboons, buffaloes and more.
 Its flat topped acacia woodlands are roamed by prides of lions that can be seen stretched on the tree branches.

-Besides the rarely seen tree climbing lions, Lake Manyara is inhabited by banded mongoose, grazers and browsers.
-Part of this area is occupied by alkaline lakes that are home to variety of water birds.
+Besides the rarely seen tree-climbing lions, Lake Manyara is inhabited by banded mongoose, grazers and browsers.
+Part of this area is occupied by alkaline lakes that are home to a variety of water birds.